 In the event of a Qualifying Event (as shown above as for your dependents only), you must notify American Airlines Benefits Service Center by processing a Qualifying Event within 60 days of the event.
 You can process most Life Events on the Benefits Service Center.
-For more information, see "Life Events" in the Life Events section.
+For more information, see "Life Events" in the Making Changes During the Year section.